canvas-medical/documentation/collections/_api/allergen.md

             type: json
             attributes:
               - name: coding
-                description: Identifies where the definition of the code comes from
+                description: Identifies where the definition of the code comes from.
                 type: array[json]
                 attributes:
                   - name: system